 Gum boils are the drainage points for abscesses that have developed in the roots of teeth.
 When the nerve of a tooth dies, it usually leaves the pearly white near the base, which causes the body to send white blood cells to destroy the infection and form an abscess.

 If left untreated, the growth can break through the soft tissues of the mouth and drain.

 Despite the fact they are not located in or above a pearly white, gum boils often cause severe toothache due to the pressure the inflammation places on the nerves.

 There are a number of other symptoms, including: nauseas, fever, swollen glands, tooth sensitivity, redness in the mouth or face, tenderness, breath odour, pain while chewing, diarrhoea.

-In cases where a gum boil has developed, patients will need to visit their dental professional, who will initially drain the abscess.
-Following this, patients usually require root canal treatment.
+In cases where a gum boil has developed, patients will need to visit the emergency dentist, who will initially drain the infection and provide antibiotics and then carry deep gum cleaning.